meilisearch/specifications/text/0085-api-keys.md

 ![](https://i.imgur.com/mAUFnNb.png)

-`Anna` manages the MeiliSearch instance; she uses the main key she defined at startup to generate an `API Key` resource for `Mark` to use in his client code to communicate with the MeiliSearch instance.
+`Anna` manages the MeiliSearch instance; she uses the master key she defined at startup to generate an `API Key` resource for `Mark` to use in his client code to communicate with the MeiliSearch instance.

 `Anna` can define access rights to certain indexes to define an expiration date and also authorized `actions` for an `API Key` (See API Key Actions List Definition Part).

-Only the main key allows managing the API keys.
+Only the master key allows managing the API keys.

 #### 1.5.4 `API Key` object representation